MAUD Committee: Organisation

 At first the new committee was named the Thomson Committee after its chairman, but this was soon exchanged for a more unassuming name, the MAUD Committee.
-MAUD was assumed by many to be an acronym, however it is not.
+MAUD was assumed by many to be an acronym, but it is not.
 The name MAUD came to be in an unusual way.
 On 9 April 1940, the day Germany invaded Denmark, Niels Bohr had sent a telegram to Frisch.
 The telegram ended with a strange line "Tell Cockcroft and Maud Ray Kent".
 At first it was thought to be code regarding radium or other vital atomic-weapons-related information, hidden in an anagram.
 One suggestion was to replace the "y" with an "i", producing 'radium taken'.
 When Bohr returned to England in 1943, it was discovered that the message was addressed to John Cockcroft and Bohr's housekeeper Maud Ray, who was from Kent.
 Thus the committee was named the MAUD Committee.
 Although the initials stood for nothing, it was officially the MAUD Committee, not the Maud Committee.

 Because of the top secret aspect of the project, only British-born scientists were considered.
 Even despite their early contributions, Peierls and Frisch were not allowed to participate in the MAUD Committee because, at a time of war, it was considered a security threat to have enemy aliens in charge of a sensitive project.
 In September 1940, the Technical Sub-Committee was formed, with Peierls and Frisch as members.
 However, Halban did not take his exclusion from the MAUD Committee in as good grace as Frisch and Peierls.
-In response, two new committees were created in March 1941 to replace the MAUD Committee and the Technical Sub-Committee called the MAUD Policy Committee and the MAUD Technical Committee.
+In response, two new committees were created in March 1941 to replace the MAUD Committee and the Technical Sub-Committee, called the MAUD Policy Committee and the MAUD Technical Committee.
 Unlike the original two committees, they had written terms of reference.
 The terms of reference of the MAUD Policy Committee were: